Oracle Fusion Middleware provides a variety of technologies and tools that monitor server and application performance.

 Each operating system has native tools and utilities that can be useful for monitoring purposes.

-Native operating system commands enable you to gather and monitor for example CPU utilization, paging activity, swapping, and other system activity information.
+Native operating system commands enable you to gather and monitor system activity information.
+For example CPU utilization, paging activity, swapping, and so on.

 For details on operating system commands, refer to the documentation provided by the operating system vendor.